skramm/sudoku_cpp/README.md

 * `-l`: will log all the steps (eliminating a candidate in a cell)
 * `-v`: verbose, will print out the mains steps and algorithms used.
 You'd better redirect in a file with that one, lots of output.
 Implies option "-s".
-* `-s`: will save the grid to a file name `current.sud` and to a timestamped file (useful when entering grid from command-line)
+* `-s`: will save the grid to a file name `current.sud` and to a timestamped file (`current_YYYYMMDD_HHMM.sud`).
+This is useful when entering grid from command-line, so you can get back to it.

 Return values (see `$ ./sudoku`):
 ```